You’re never too old for anything in this life.

 That’s not to say it’s impossible – however, I would urge you to speak to a property strategist (not someone who sells property but someone who independently advises you on your options), as there are many considerations to take into account.

-Investing through your SMSF may be an option, though keep in mind that super fund rules and regulations around profits, investments and taxation can be complicated and change frequently so this requires advice from a suitably qualified financial planner.
+Investing through your SMSF may be an option, though keep in mind that super fund rules and regulations around profits, investments, and taxation can be complicated and change frequently so this requires advice from a suitably qualified financial planner.

-Interesting, even if you are a retiree, it may possible to borrow money for investment purposes – in the right circumstances.
+Interesting, even if you are a retiree, it may be possible to borrow money for investment purposes – in the right circumstances.

 If you have demonstrable income, for example from a sound property portfolio, the banks usually take this into account for your loan application.

-However currently the bank’s stricter serviceability criteria make it much, much harder to get a loan under these circumstances.
+However, currently, the bank’s stricter serviceability criteria make it much, much harder to get a loan under these circumstances.

 The later you leave your start in property investing, the less time you have to allow your assets to grow and the less flexibility you have if you make a mistake.

-Finally, one fact that remains true regardless of age is this: having a proven, time tested investment strategy is the single most important factor that will determine your success.
+Finally, one fact that remains true regardless of age is this: having a proven, time-tested investment strategy is the single most important factor that will determine your success.